puzl-cloud/terraform-puzl-gitlabrunnerclaim/examples/gitlab_group_project_setup/README.md

-# Managing GitLab Resources and integration with puzl.cloud
+# Managing GitLab Resources and Integration with puzl.cloud

 This example provides a comprehensive setup for automating the creation and management of GitLab resources and integrating them with puzl.cloud services.